illinois-cse/git-local-sp19/_episodes/04-changes.md

 ~~~
 $ git add mars.txt
-$ git commit -m "Add concerns about effects of Mars' moons on Wolfman"
+$ git commit -m "Add concerns about effects of Mars' night on the solar panels"
 ~~~
 {: .language-bash}

 ~~~
-[master 34961b1] Add concerns about effects of Mars' moons on Wolfman
+[master 34961b1] Add concerns about effects of Mars' night on the solar panels
  1 file changed, 1 insertion(+)
 ~~~
 {: .output}